Joseph Kaeble

 Joseph Thomas Keable, VC, MM (5 May 1892 – 9 June 1918) was a Canadian soldier during the First World War.
 Keable was a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was the first French Canadian soldier to be decorated with the VC and Military Medal.

 Mostly wrongly spelled Kaeble in English, his actual name at baptism was Keable.
 His name is also oddly spelled Kable in a page of the 1911 Census of Canada.

 Biography

-He was born on 5 May 1892 in Saint-Moïse, Quebec.

-He joined the Canadian Expeditionary Force in March 1916.
-Kaeble was a corporal in the 22e Battalion (Canadien Francais), CEF.
-On 8 June 1918 at Neuville-Vitasse, France, Kaeble performed an act of bravery for which he was awarded the Victoria Cross.
-He died whilst doing so.